Unlocking Multidimensional Integration with Quantum Adaptive Importance Sampling: Methods

 The precision of the estimator is highly dependent on the choice of $q({\bf x})$.
 If there is a large discrepancy between $f({\bf x})$ and $q({\bf x})$, such that $q({\bf x})$ does not adequately capture the behavior of $f({\bf x})$, then this discrepancy will propagate to the overall variance, practically increasing it.

-The classical version of VEGAS~\cite{Lepage:1977sw,Lepage:2020tgj} implements an Adaptive Importance Sampling~(AIS) strategy to estimate multi-dimensional integrals.
+The classical version of VEGAS~\cite{Lepage:1977sw,Lepage:123074} implements an Adaptive Importance Sampling~(AIS) strategy to estimate multidimensional integrals.
 VEGAS reformulates the target integral in \Eq{eq:target} as an integral over the unit hypercube,